Sign In / Sign Out

 - Map and Locations

 Ernest Lindholm Award for Outstanding Senior in Biopsychology.
-This award is made to the Psychology major whose research activity best represents the field of biopsychology.
-Recipients need to have a minimum GPA of 3.30 (both cumulative and psychology).
+This award is made to a psychology major with a research record and career interests in biopsychology.

 Psychology Scholar Awards.
-Six scholarships of $1000 each will be awarded by the Department of Psychology in recognition of outstanding academic achievement plus engagement in research activities and/or the application of psychology in the community.
-There will be two scholarships each for rising sophomores, rising juniors, and rising seniors.
+Six awards—two scholarships each for rising sophomores, rising juniors, and rising seniors—are presented by the Department of Psychology in recognition of outstanding academic achievement plus engagement in research activities and/or the application of psychology in the community.
+These awards are supported by generous contributions to the Psychology General Fund.

 John W. Reich Prize in Applied Social Psychology.
-This award is made to the Psychology major (at any level) whose research activity best exemplifies the approach to research associated with Professor Reich— the testing of theories in non-laboratory settings and the analysis of significant social problems with scientific techniques.
-Recipients need to be a declared Psychology major, with a minimum GPA of 3.30 (both cumulative and psychology).
+This award is made to the psychology major whose research activity best exemplifies the approach to research associated with Professor Reich— the testing of theories in non-laboratory settings and the analysis of significant social problems with scientific techniques.

 Dean’s Medal Award (Medal and Recognition at Graduation).
 Honoring outstanding academic achievement and engagement in psychological research, Dean’s Medals will adorn 18 of the 4,000 ASU seniors graduating with degrees in natural sciences, humanities and social sciences each spring.
 The medal was created by Robert E. Page, Jr., former Dean of the College of Liberal Arts and Sciences, to recognize the top graduating student in each of the degree-granting schools and departments in the college.
 From this elite group of 18, three (3) are chosen to receive the ASU Alumni Association Outstanding Graduate Awards – one for each of three areas: Natural Sciences, Social Sciences, and Humanities.